Remission Rates for Depression

-So far, TMS has had an 82% success rate in treating people with resistant depression.
-These patients have showed improvements of an average of 75% of reduced symptoms in the severity of their depression.
+South Bay TMS currently boasts an 82% remission rate in treating patients with otherwise treatment resistant depression.
+These patients have showed improvements in each are of depressive symptomology measure objective throughout the course of their treatment.

 The statistics are impressive, but the influence of treatment on patients’ lives is infinite.

 As Depression is considered a Chronic Illness, unfortunately there is not a “Cure” at this time.
 Thus, any patient getting TMS treatment should not expect the remission they achieve at South Bay TMS to last forever.
 However, our data suggests that only 15% of patients in remission after completion of treatment will have a depressive relapse within the first year.
 Thus, TMS is a very durable treatment in comparison to alternatives.
 If a patient is to relapse, the need for the full course of treatment is not necessary.
 A patient can generally come in for booster sessions (5-10) to once again, achieve remission.